 General Thomas Gage Facts: Early Life

-Thomas Gage was born 1719 in Firle, Sussex, England to a noble family.
-His father Thomas Gage was a nobleman in Ireland.
-He was born into a privileged family which led to his admittance into Westminster School in England.
-Here he met fellow contemporaries John Burgoyne and Richard Howe, the brother of General William Howe.
+Thomas Gage was born in 1719 in Firle, Sussex, England, to a noble family.
+His father, Thomas Gage, was a nobleman in Ireland.
+He was born into a privileged family, which led to his admittance into Westminster School in England.
+Here, he met fellow contemporaries John Burgoyne and Richard Howe, the brother of General William Howe.

 General Thomas Gage Facts: The French and Indian War